-ACTION REQUESTED: Approval and execution of Federally-Funded Subaward and Grant Agreement Contract Number: 18-DS-X1-03-11-01- between the State of Florida, Division of Emergency Management and Orange County in the amount of \$47,174.
-There is no local match required.
+ACTION REQUESTED: Approval and Execution of Federally-Funded Subaward and Grant Agreement Contract Number: 18-DS-X1-06-58-01 between the State of Florida, Division of Emergency Management and Orange County and Certification regarding Debarment, Suspension, Ineligibility and Voluntary Exclusion for the State Homeland Security Grant Program (SHSGP), in the amount of \$14,102 for Fiscal Year 2018-2019.
+No match is required.